 Keep in touch

-Agree on the best way to keep in touch while your child is abroad.
-E-mails and messaging Apps are the most cost-effective and great for quick catch ups; a quick one-line message can let you know your child has arrived safely at their destination.
+Agree on the best way to keep in touch.
+E-mails and messaging Apps are the most cost-effective and great for quick catch ups; a quick one-line message can let you know when they have arrived safely at their destination.